Lung-on-a-chip

 Schematic drawing of a lung-on-a-chip.
 The membrane in the middle can be stretched by vacuum in the two side chambers.

 Lung-on-a-chip (LoC), also known as Lung Chips, are micro- and millifluidic organ-on-a-chip devices designed to replicate the structure and function of the human lung, mimicking the breathing motions and fluid dynamics that occur during inhalation and exhalation.
 LoCs represent the most promising alternative to replace animal testing.

 Concept

 Huh et al. developed the first polydimethylsiloxane (PDMS)-based microfluidic system for culturing primary diseased small airway epithelial cells at the air-liquid interface (ALI).
 Despite its simplicity, this system successfully replicated crackling sounds associated with mechanical injury in the airway lumen.
+This would serve as the earliest precursor of today's modern LoC systems.

-The first LoC, published in the June 25, 2010, issue of Science, was developed by Dan Huh and Donald E. Ingber at the Wyss Institute using a microfabrication technique called soft lithography, which was pioneered by George M. Whitesides.
-A typical alveolus LoC comprises two microchannels primarily lined with epithelial cells on the apical side and endothelial cells on the basal side.
-Air is delivered to the lung lining cells, a culture medium flows in the capillary channel to mimic blood, and cyclic mechanical stretching is generated by a vacuum applied to the chambers adjacent to the cell culture channels to mimic breathing.
-The device is made using human lung and blood vessel cells and it can predict absorption of airborne nanoparticles and mimic the inflammatory response triggered by microbial pathogens.
-It can be used to test the effects of environmental toxins, absorption of aerosolized therapeutics, and the safety and efficacy of new drugs.
+The first LoC, published in the June 25, 2010, issue of Science, was developed by Dan Huh and Donald E. Ingber at the Wyss Institute.
+This device integrated human lung and blood vessel cells, it served to demonstrated the ability of LoC's to recapitulate normal lung physiology.
+Additionally the device predicted the absorption of airborne nanoparticles and mimicked the inflammatory response triggered by microbial pathogens.